Exit prior to the semester start through the first week of classes

 For information on the financial impact of withdrawing, including the refund schedule, please visit the Student Accounts website.

-The Hardship Withdrawal policy exists for students who encounter an unforeseen extraordinary situation such as a serious illness or injury or some other significant personal situation after the withdrawal deadline, which prevents the student from being able to successfully continue in their classes.
+The Hardship Withdrawal policy exists for students who encounter an unforeseen extraordinary situation such as a serious illness or injury or some other significant personal situation, which prevents the student from being able to successfully continue in their classes.
+Withdrawal granted due to Hardship do not count towards the student’s withdrawal limit.
+If a student’s situation is unusually severe, or an emergency, the committee may consider petitions that are retroactive for a previous semester; however, proposals will not be considered if submitted more than one calendar year beyond the date the initial grade was earned.

 For details on the Hardship Withdrawal procedure, including the required forms and documentation, please visit the Hardship Withdrawal website.